Linaro/lava/doc/v2/admin-backups.rst

    was running when the backup was created.
 This installation will use an **empty** database and this is expected.

-#. **Stop all LAVA services** - until the database state can be updated, there
+#. **Stop all LAVA services** - the new installation will have
-   must be no attempt to reserve devices for jobs in the queue.
+   automatically started all services using the empty database but until the database state can be updated, there must be no attempt to reserve devices for jobs in the queue or add test jobs to the queue.

    * ``service lava-server-gunicorn stop``

+     * If your local configuration permits only admins to see the LAVA UI, then this one LAVA service can be left running.

    * ``service lava-master stop``